cmhwang/cmhwang/README.md

 - ethics within the field of AI
 - immgration/globalization

-This summer I will be interning for the **Phillipine Social Science Council** as a part of the **Freeman Fellowship Program** in Quezon City.
-I'll be doing front-end and back-end programming to help manage their databases and develop their website.
+This past summer I interned for the **Phillipine Social Science Council** as a part of the **Freeman Fellowship Program** in Quezon City.
+I worked on developing the front-end of their data portal website and creating data visualizations for their most popular datasets.

 ## Latest Project
 This is an app I helped design and development with other team members for **W&M GDSC**.
 In addition to backend debugging, we refactored the app to have a dark theme and a cleaner user experience.